-The IBPS Clerk Eligibility criteria are decided by the Institute of Banking Personnel Selection.
+The IBPS Clerk Eligibility criteria are decided by the Institute of Banking Personnel Selection (IBPS).
 In this article, we discuss the IBPS Clerk eligibility conditions in detail.

 The IBPS Clerk exam has certain eligibility conditions that are published in the exam notification every year.
 Candidates should make sure to satisfy themselves that they meet all eligibility criteria before applying for this bank exam.